huggingface/blog/fine-tune-whisper.md

 ```
 We can see that we've got a 1-dimensional input audio array and the
 corresponding target transcription.
 We've spoken heavily about the
-importance of the sampling rate and the fact that we need to match the
+importance of the sampling rate and that we need to match the
 sampling rate of our audio to that of the Whisper model (16kHz).
 Since
 our input audio is sampled at 48kHz, we need to _downsample_ it to
-16kHz prior to passing it to the Whisper feature extractor.
+16kHz before passing it to the Whisper feature extractor.

 We'll set the audio inputs to the correct sampling rate using dataset's
 [`cast_column`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=cast_column#datasets.DatasetDict.cast_column)
 method.
 This operation does not change the audio in-place,
-but rather signals to `datasets` to resample audio samples _on-the-fly_ the
+but rather signals to `datasets` to resample audio samples _on the fly_ the
 first time they are loaded:

 ```python